 - De-Clutter-We underestimate the effect clutter has on the perception of a clean home.
 Grab a laundry basket or empty box and run around picking up all non-essential items and eyesores.
 Stow it in a closet or the garage.

-- Smell-A common trick used by real estate agents for years to make homes smell more appealing is to pour some imitation vanilla into a baking pan and heat it in a 300 degree oven for an hour.
+- Smell-A common trick used by real estate agents for years to make homes smell more appealing is to pour some imitation vanilla into a baking pan and heat it in a 300-degree oven for an hour.
 Heavenly!
 And I’m a big fan of Febreeze–spray your curtains!
 The bathroom rug!
-You husband’s gym shoes!
+Your husband’s gym shoes!

 - Child Labor-If you were smart, you tricked your kids into thinking of cleaning as fun from an early age.
-My four year old loves to vacuum.
+My four-year-old loves to vacuum.
 Get them in on it!
 If that fails, bribe them.
-Pin a dustrag onto the front your crawler’s onesie.
+Pin a dustrag onto the front of your crawler’s onesie.
 If he’s going to crawl around on the dirty floor, he might as well help.

 Oh, the hours and effort I’ve saved you!
 You can thank me by inviting my in-laws to YOUR house next year.
 I’ll bring the vanilla extract…